corefan/xenko-docs/en/manual/graphics/cameras/animate-a-camera.md

 18. Select the camera model and click **OK**.

-19. In the **entity tree**, drag the **camera entity** you want to animate the entity you created in step 4.
+19. In the **entity tree**, drag the **camera entity** you want to animate to the entity you created.
 This makes the camera a child of the entity.

     ![Parent and child](media/parent-and-child.png)